andrebask/thesis/07 - chapter2.md

 ### Java frameworks implementing continuations

 #### Kilim
-The Kilim framework provides ultra-lightweight actors, a type system that guarantees memory isolation between threads and a library with I/O support and customizable synchronization constructs and schedulers.
+The Kilim framework [@Srinivasan2006; @Bolton2000] provides lightweight actors, a type system that guarantees memory isolation between threads and a library with I/O support and synchronisation constructs and schedulers.
 It uses a restricted form of continuations that always transfers control to its caller but maintain an independent stack.
 Kilim implements a variant of direct stack inspection is generalized stack inspection [@Pettyjohn2005].
 It transforms compiled programs at the bytecode-level, inserting copy and restore instructions to save the stack contents into a separate data structure (called a fiber) when a continuation is to be accessed.
 Its implementation is based on threee main architectural choices:

 ##### Suspend-Resume
 Kilim preserves the standard call stack, but provides a way to pause (suspend) the current stack and to store it in a continuation object called Fiber.
 The Fiber is resumed at some future time.
-Calling Fiber.pause() pops (and squirrels away) activation frames until it reaches the method that initiated resume().
-This pair of calls is akin to shift/reset from the literature on delimited continuations; they delimit the section of the stack to be squirrelled away.
+Calling Fiber.pause() pops activation frames until it reaches the method that initiated resume().
+This pair of calls is akin to shift/reset from the literature on delimited continuations; they delimit the section of the stack to be saved.

 ##### Schedulable Continuations
 Kilim actors are essentially thread-safe wrappers around Fibers.
-A scheduler chooses which Actor to resume on which kernel thread, thereby multiplexing hundreds of thousands of actors onto a handful of kernel threads.
+A scheduler chooses which Actor to resume on which kernel thread.
 Kernel threads are treated as virtual processors while actors are viewed as agents that can migrate between kernel threads.

 ##### Generators
-The Kilim framework also provides generators, essentially suspendable iterators.
-When resumed, they yield the next element and promptly pause again.
-Generators are intended to be used by a single actor at a time, and run on the thread-stack of that actor, which means that although the actor is technically running, it is prevented from executing any of its code until the generator yields the next element.
+Generators are intended to be used by a single actor at a time, and run on the thread-stack of that actor.
+Even if the actor is running, it is prevented from executing any of its code until the generator yields the next element.

 #### JavaFlow
-The Apache Commons Javaflow library implements continuations using bytecode instrumentation.
-The instrumentation can be performed in advance or by a special class loader, which adds complexity either to the build process or to the application itself.
+The Apache Commons JavaFlow [@Javaflow2015] is a library providing a continuations API for Java, accomplished via bytecode instrumentation which modifies the ordinary control flow of method calls to accomodate the ability to suspend and resume code execution at arbitrary points.
 JavaFlow transforms a method if it can reach a suspend() invocation.
-It transforms all non-pausable methods reachable from there as well, leading to inefficiencies, as all affected methods are modified such that they can distinguish between normal execution, continuation capturing, and continuation resuming.
-This adds runtime overhead even when no continuations are used.
+It transforms all non-pausable methods reachable from there as well, that are modified such that they can distinguish between normal execution, continuation capturing, and continuation resuming.
+This leads to inefficiencies, even when no continuations are used [@Stadler2009].
+The instrumentation can be performed in advance or by a special class loader, which adds complexity either to the build process or to the application itself [@Srinivasan2006; @Bolton2000].

 #### RIFE
-RIFE is Java web application framework which allows web applications to benefit from first-class continuations.
+RIFE [@RIFE2015] is Java web application framework which allows web applications to benefit from first-class continuations.
 RIFE's pure Java continuation engine, which uses Java bytecode manipulation to implement continuations, has been extracted into a standalone Java library.
-It works similar to the Javaflow library, but it allows continuation capturing only within a specific method (`processElement`), so that there is always only one activation frame per continuation.
+It works similar to the Javaflow library, but it allows continuation capturing only within a specific method (`processElement`), so that there is always only one activation frame per continuation [@Stadler2009].

 #### PicoThreads
 A PicoThread is a lightweight, user-level Java thread that can be cooperatively-scheduled, dispatched and suspended.
 PicoThreads are implemented in the Java bytecode language via a Java class-to-class translation.
 The translation produces threaded programs that yield control and a continuation sufficient to restart the thread where it left off.
 A PicoThread continuation is a Java object which contains a reference to the object and method in which it was created.
 Since Java’s procedure call stacks do not have dynamic extent, PicoThread continuations also contain extra state to store a method’s local variables.
 PicoThread continuations extend Java exceptions, so that we may take advantage of Java’s zero-cost exception mechanism to pass continuations from method to method.
 However the authors PicoThreads were unable to find a Java implementation fast enough to use the library effectively.